jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 ## Summary
 This course presents a comprehensive treatment of timeseries data suitable for first- and second-year graduate students in Bioinformatics and Data Sciences.
-The course is arranged as 12 weeks of lectures (2h/week) with 10 weekly homework problem sets.
+The course is arranged as 12 weeks of lectures (2h/week) with 8 weekly homework problem sets.
 Two mid-semester projects will help students develop practical programming skills necessary for accessing and analyzing publicly-available data.
 The course closes with a machine learning competition focused on identification and annotation of freezing of gait episodes in kinematic data of patients with Parkinson's disease.

 ## Prerequisites
 Previous coursework in linear algebra and statistics / probability theory.
-Fluency with programming in Python, Matlab, or similar.
+Fluency with programming in R, Matlab, Python, or similar.

 ## Text
 There is no dedicated text.
-Some material is adapted from texts by [Lathi](references/Lathi.pdf) and [Shumway](references/Shumway.pdf).
+Some material is adapted from texts by [Lathi](reference/Lathi.pdf) and [Shumway](reference/Shumway.pdf).

 ## Course Objectives
 This course will introduce students to theoretical and applied aspects of timeseries analysis through lectures, homework, and a second-quarter project.